CharlieC115/MS3-NSC-Volunteer-Hours/README.md

 ### Edit Record Page

+* Lesson information automatically populates the form fields making it easier and quicker to submit when small changes are made.
+This also reasures the user they are editing the correct record.
+* Automatic redirect to lessons page when changes are submitted.
+* Flash message displayed when edits are submitted.

 ### Site Manager Page

+* This page also admin user to add new activities and edit current activities.
+* No delete option to avoid any potential data corrupiton.
+* Statistics section displaying a total of hours, expense and mileage.
+* User profile section where admin can see all user and edit.

 ### New Activity Page

+* Clear easy to understand new activity page that allows users to add an activity.
+* Automatic redirect to site manager page when activity is submitted.
+* Flash message displayed when activity is submited

 ### Edit Activity Page

+* Clear easy to understand edit activity page that allows users to edit an activity.
+* Automatic redirect to site manager page when edit is submitted.
+* Flash message displayed when edit is submited.

 ### Future Features

+* Allow admit to edit home page from the site manager page use templating.
+* Confirm password field when users are registering to ensure the correct password was input.
+* Back end checks to check the session user is indeed admin so the pages can't be broken into as easily.
+* Seperate lessons on the lesson table by month, quarter and year.
+* Provide statistics for the totals of lesson values for month, quater and year.
+* Compare month on month, quarter on quarter and year on year values in site manager page.
+* Allow users to email themselves a table of their records.
+* Input accurate mileage figures and have this calculated in the table.
+* Show a record of expenses per user.

 Back to [Table of Contents](#table-of-contents)